 STEP 6: Serve the panzanella salad with the sliced chicken on top and cheese.

 This is a super balanced salad that is just dang good leftovers or bought fresh.

-STORING AND FREEZING: This panzanella salad should be eaten immediately if tossed with vinaigrette.
+STORING AND FREEZING: This should be eaten immediately if tossed with vinaigrette.
 If you’d like to hold it for longer, do not toss the bread and vegetables in the vinaigrette rather keep them separate and hold in the refrigerator for up to 2 days.
-This panzanella salad will not freeze.
+This will not freeze.

-*If you’re loving this panzanella salad then you absolutely have to check out my Strawberry and Spinach Salad Recipe and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing bread recipe*
+*Love this panzanella salad, then you absolutely must check out my Strawberry and Spinach Salad Recipe and be sure to drop me a comment below and a rating if you’ve had the chance to make this.*